 Primary central band repair

-indicated in cases of displaced avulsion fractures, or in the setting of an open wound requiring irrigation and debridement
+indicated in cases of displaced avulsion fractures or the setting of an open wound requiring irrigation and debridement

 Lateral band relocation techniques